A new platform for documentation and tutorials is launching soon.

-Note: Terraform Cloud Agents are a paid feature, available as part of the Terraform Cloud for Business upgrade package.
-Learn more about Terraform Cloud pricing here.
-The number of agents you are eligible to deploy is determined by the number of concurrent runs your organization is entitled to.
+Note: Terraform Cloud Agents are available in the Terraform Cloud Business Tier.
+The number of agents you can deploy depends on the number of concurrent runs allowed in your organization.

 Terraform Cloud Agents allow Terraform Cloud to communicate with isolated, private, or on-premises infrastructure.
 By deploying lightweight agents within a specific network segment, you can establish a simple connection between your environment and Terraform Cloud which allows for provisioning operations and management.
 This is useful for on-premises infrastructure types such as vSphere, Nutanix, OpenStack, enterprise networking providers, and anything you might have in a protected enclave.

 The agent architecture is pull-based, so no inbound connectivity is required.
 Any agent you provision will poll Terraform Cloud for work and carry out execution of that work locally.